step-security/github-actions-goat/DNSExfiltration.md

    <img src="https://raw.githubusercontent.com/step-security/supply-chain-goat/main/images/EnableActions.png" alt="Enable Actions" width="800">

 3. GitHub Action workflow files are in the `.github/workflows` folder of the repo.
 Browse to the `ci.yml` file.
-Edit it using the GitHub website, and add the `step-security/harden-runner` GitHub Action as the first step.
+Edit it using the GitHub website, and add the `step-security/harden-runner` GitHub Action as the first step from line 9 onwards in the `ci.yml` file.
 Commit the changes either to `main` branch or any other branch.

     ```
     - uses: step-security/harden-runner@v1